 Figure 7: Top server side technology vulnerabilities 2014-2017

 Although 2017 listed fewer vulnerabilities in the Apache Struts framework (Figure 8), their impact was huge as some of them included unauthenticated remote code execution (RCE) which basically means that anyone can hack and take over the server, access private information and more.

 Figure 8: Apache Struts and remote code execution vulnerabilities in 2014-2017

 As a security vendor, we’re often asked about our predictions.
-Here are a couple of possible vulnerabilities trends for 2018:
+Here are few possible vulnerabilities trends for 2018:

 How to Protect Your Apps and Data

 One of the best solutions for protecting against web application vulnerabilities is to deploy a web application firewall (WAF).
 A WAF may be either on-premises, in the cloud or a combination of both depending on your needs, infrastructure and more.
 As organizations are moving more of their apps and data to the cloud, it’s important to think through your security requirements.
 A solution supported by a dedicated security team is one to add to your selection criteria.
 Security teams are able to push timely security updates to a WAF in order to properly defend your assets.

 Sign up for updates from Imperva, our affiliated entities and industry news.